aojea/kubernetes-network-driver-basic/README.md

-# dra-network-driver-template
+# kubernetes-network-driver-basic

-A template repository for Kubernetes DRA Network Drivers
+A simple Kubernetes DRA Network Drivers that can be reused to implement more complex ones.

 The repository contains the following golang files: